Florida Begins Redistricting Hearings

 ALLEN: Another speaker, Henry Kelly, disagreed.

-Mr. HENRY KELLY (Fort Walton Beach Tea Party): With the growth of our population, I'm glad to start with a blank slate.
+HENRY KELLY: With the growth of our population, I'm glad to start with a blank slate.

 ALLEN: Kelly, who's with the Fort Walton Beach Tea Party, said he's even created a few congressional and legislative districts using the committee's website.